Dylan-Hackett/Thaumazein/README.md

 - Polyphony (up to 4 voices) for Virtual Analog engines
 - Echo delay effect with feedback, time, lag, and mix controls
 - Touch-based interface using MPR121 capacitive touch sensor
-- Separate attack and release envelope controls with punchy response and ultra-tight release capability (down to 1 sample)
+- Separate attack and release envelope controls with punchy response and pulse-like release capability (down to 0.1ms)
 - Capacitive touch position and pressure sensing for continuous control of synth parameters

 ## Project Structure